CDPA/Dormnet119_2012/README.md

 Dormnet-119 is a website to serve students in NSYSU dormitory.
 We're working on a new site with brand new layout and functions.
 The old one is..uh, too old.

 ##Objectives##
-Create a simple and easy-to-use interface for either dumb or expert user to use.
+Create a simple and easy-to-use interface for either dumb or expert users to use.

 ##Links##
 ####[Demo]####